The Square, Parwich - Things to Do

 Early Year Walks

-Bakewell Food Festival - 28th to 29th April
+Bakewell Food Festival - 27th to 28th April

-The Bakewell Food Festival returns for its seventh year, once more celebrating the wealth of excellent
+The Bakewell Food Festival returns for its eighth year, once more celebrating the wealth of excellent

 local produce that the Peak District and this beautiful market town have to offer.